Day Trip From Lisbon to Sintra, Portugal – Castle of the Moors & Pena National Palace

 Portuguese Lunch at Tascantiga

-It was lunchtime, so I decided to get some food before beginning my hike to the Castle of the Moors & Pena National Palace.
+It was lunchtime, so I got some food before beginning my hike to the Castle of the Moors & Pena National Palace.
 I found a restaurant called Tascantiga just on the edge of the center of Sintra.
 They specialize in local Portuguese tapas (known as petiscos).
 I treated myself to a feast of fried codfish with peppers & chorizo, cheese from Azeitão with figs & smoked ham, fried sausage balls seasoned with chestnuts, and roast black pudding with thinly sliced pineapple.

 Hiking to the Castle of the Moors through Vila Sasseti

 After lunch, it was time to head up to the Castle of the Moors.
 It’s a steep journey, so most people arrive by bus.
 However, I had decided to hike up.
-I expected that I was going to be following the road, but there is actually another, far more picturesque way up.
+I expected that I would be following the road, but there is another, far more picturesque way up.
 I actually found out about it by complete accident.
 As I was starting up the road, there was a man passing out maps.
 The maps showed a different way up to the Castle of the Moors & Pena National Palace.

 The trail leads through Vila Sasseti, a beautiful villa & gardens located below the castle.
 Google doesn’t show it as a walkable path, but it indeed is, which is why there is someone passing out maps to people who are walking out of the center of Sintra.
 As you might imagine, this still doesn’t lead to many people doing the hike, so it’s a pleasantly quiet experience.

 Even if you don’t want to do the full hike up (or more intelligently, down), Vila Sasseti is still worth checking out.
 The lower parts include a beautiful garden path with shady plants, streams, ponds, and views across Sintra.
 There is a cafe & restrooms along the way.
-It’s so much better than walking along some road packed with tour buses taking people up to Castle of the Moors & Pena National Palace.
+It’s much better than walking along a road packed with tour buses taking people to Castle of the Moors & Pena National Palace.
 It’s also faster, though it’s a steeper ascent.

 Along the way, the path gets narrower & steeper past the Vila Sasseti.
 Penedo da Amizade, just above you, is a popular spot for rock climbing.

-Visiting Castle of the Moors
+Visiting the Castle of the Moors

 There’s a combined ticket for the Castle of the Moors & Pena National Palace.
 It’s still €20.90, which is quite steep – pun intended.
 There should be a discount if you’ve walked up the mountain to get there.
 They’re both so wonderful that I had no problem paying the price, but be forewarned that it’s not the cheapest day out.
 The prices don’t seem to be dissuading many people from visiting.